Structural Group Unfairness: Measurement and Mitigation by means of the Effective Resistance: Conclusion and Future Work

-From a technical perspective, we plan to explore alternative edge augmentation algorithms to mitigate structural group unfairness using our effective resistance-based measures measures and we would like to incorporate additional node features corresponding to the characteristics of the individuals in the network.
-We also maintain ongoing discussions with several community organizations to define a project with participants that arrive in another country as refugees, for whom information access and connection with the local population of the hosting country are key.
+In this paper, we have presented a novel method, based on the effective resistance, to measure and mitigate group social capital disparities within a social network, where the groups are defined according to the values of a protected attribute.
+Grounded in spectral graph theory, we have introduced three measures of group social capital based on the effective resistance and we have proposed to mitigate disparities in group social capital by means of \ERG{}, a budgeted edge augmentation algorithm that systematically increases the social capital of the most disadvantaged group in the network and hence reduces the disparities in group social capital.
+In extensive experiments with three benchmark graph datasets, we illustrate how \ERG{} is the most effective method to decrease disparities in group social capital when compared to five baselines.

-\begin{acks} This work was supported by the European Commission under Horizon Europe Programme, grant number 101120237 - ELIAS, by Intel corporation, a nominal grant received at the ELLIS Unit Alicante Foundation from the Regional Government of Valencia in Spain (Convenio Singular signed with Generalitat Valenciana, Conselleria de Innovación, Industria, Comercio y Turismo, Dirección General de Innovación) and a grant by the Banc Sabadell Foundation. \end{acks}
+In future work, we plan to explore alternative non-greedy edge augmentation algorithms to mitigate structural group unfairness using our effective resistance-based measures and we would like to incorporate additional node features corresponding to the characteristics of the individuals in the network.
+We also maintain ongoing discussions with several community organizations to define a project with participants that arrive in another country as refugees, for whom information access and connection with the local population of the hosting country are of paramount importance.